SantiagoYanezFerreiro/ZeroFoodWaste/README.md

 • CSS3

-• JavaScript
+• JavaScript, JQuery

 ### Frameworks, Libraries & Programs Used

-•	GitPod – Used as the Development IDE.
+•	GitPod: Used as the Development IDE.

-•	Bootstrap4 layout to make the form responsive, used a CDN to include it in the project.
+•	Bootstrap4: layout to make the form responsive, used a CDN to include it in the project.

 •	FontAwesome: Great Icons Resource.